 The three sketches will be split up and experience different fates: the first will remain with the artist who will observe its changes and try to capture and preserve its decay at the most beautiful point.
 This is inspired by a visit to a former prison in the United States where the curators are attempting to suspend it in a state of partial (but beautiful decay) which Dumitriu visited in Philadelphia.

 A second sketch will be buried in a Winogradsky Column where the bacteria there will interact with it (the result cannot be anticipated).
 Every few years the decay will be observed and documented.

 The third sketch will be sent to the University of Western Attica where Athanasios Karabotsos will look at it under his scanning electron microscope and conservator Zoe Sakki will undertake conservation work.
 Also working with Zoe Sakki, Athanasios Velios and Alex May, the documentation and provenance of the works will be stored on the blockchain and more details about this process will be shared publicly when it has been achieved.
 Part of this involves collating and storing every bit of artist’s documentation possible, and subsequent conservation reports.

 The project is undertaken in collaboration with Georgios Panagiaris (University of Western Attica (Department of Antiquities and Works of Art) and his colleagues (internal and external) including Athanasios Karabotsos, Zoe Sakki, Veroniki Korakidou, Helia Marçal (UCL), Athanasios Velios (UAL), Alex May, Ekaterini Malea, Maria Chatzidaki, Andreas Sabatakos, Alexis Stefanis, Anastasios Koutsouris, and Leonidas Karampinis.

-The project is funded by an A-N Artists Bursary 2020 (extended to 2021 due to the COVID-19 Pandemic).
+The project received funding from an A-N Artists Bursary 2020 (extended to 2021 due to the COVID-19 Pandemic).